-LAS VEGAS (KTNV) — The Las Vegas Metropolitan Police Department has shared that they are investigating a shooting in Spring Valley.
+LAS VEGAS (KTNV) — The Las Vegas Metropolitan Police Department has shared that they are investigating a shooting that happened in a Spring Valley apartment complex this afternoon.

-Captain Ryan Wiggins provided additional information into this incident at a media briefing on Saturday night.
+Captain Ryan Wiggins provided additional information about incident at a media briefing on Saturday night.
 Here is what we learned.

 WATCH | LVMPD's full media briefing